PalmerCon/mpage-boilerplate/README.md

-# Northern Health Hospital Custom MPage Boilerplate
+# Custom MPage Boilerplate

 This project is a boilerplate for creating a custom MPage in Cerner PowerChart using Bootstrap and Vite.
-It is designed to streamline the development process for Northern Health Hospital.

 ## Getting Started